Clean-CaDET/challenges/README.md

 # Supplementary Maintainability Challenges
 This repository hosts several maintainability challenges that can be processed by the Clean CaDET platform.
 It is referenced in the paper _An Intelligent Tutoring System to Support Code Maintainability Skill Development_, submitted to _IEEE Transactions on Learning Technologies_ for revision.

 The repository has three maintainability challenges.
+Each consists of the starting code (in the .CS file) and a README.md that includes:

+1. The description of the challenge,
+2. A description of the problem solving approach for solving the challenge, which ends with a possible solution,
+3. The used maintainability issue detectors, and
-Each consists of the starting code (in the .CS file) and a README.md that defines the challenge's task, lists the used maintainability issue detectors, and comments on the possible solution for the challenge.
-Apart from the task description, students wouldn't receive the specification of the maintainability issue detectors or the possible solutions, unless the goal was to present a worked example.
+4. A discussion of the limitations of the concrete maintainability issue detectors to constrain the solution space.

+Apart from the challenge description, students wouldn't receive the solution or maintainability issue detectors specification, unless the goal was to present a worked example.

 What follows is a list of useful links for the ITS implementation and the implementation of its plugin for Visual Studio Code.